Lubenz007/lubenz007.github.io/_posts/2025-08-19-Move-VmWare-Azure.md

 **Step 1:** Mount Azure File Share

 On the source VMware server and later on the Hyper-V server in Azure, mount the Azure File Share:
+Mount as Administrator because disk2vhd runs as Administrator.

 ![Mount Azure File Share](assets/img/blog/vmwaremove/connectazureblob.png)